A Faithful and Quantitative Notion of Distant Reduction for the Lambda-Calculus with Generalized Applications: Equivalent Notions of Strong Normalization

-Beyond strong normalization, $\ljcalc$ gains a new normalizing strategy, which reuses the notion of weak-head normal form introduced in Sec.~\ref{subsec:isn-dbeta}.
-We take the definitions of neutral terms, answer and weak-head context $\whcbnc$ given there for $\dbcalc$, in order to define a new weak-head strategy and a new predicate $ISN$ for $\ljcalc$.
-The strategy is defined as the closure under $\whcbnc$ of rule $\beta$ and of the particular case of rule $\pi$ where the redex has the form $\gap{\nl}{u}{x}{\ans}S$\footnote{Notice how a redex has the two possible forms $(\lx.t)S$ or $\gap{\nl}{u}{x}{\ans}S$, that can be written as $\ans S$, that is, the form $\ctxtapp\dcnl{\lx.t} S$ of a weak-head redex in $\dbcalc$}. \begin{definition} Predicate $ISN$ is defined by the rules $\isnvarrule$, $\isnapprule$, $\isnabsrule$ in Def.~\ref{d:isn}, together with the following two rules (which replace rule $\isnbetarule$):
+Beyond strong normalization, $\jcalc$ gains a new normalizing strategy, which reuses the notion of left-right normal form introduced in \autoref{subsec:isn-dbeta}.
+We take the definitions of neutral terms, answer and left-right context $\lrc$ given there for $\djncalc$, in order to define a new left-right strategy and a new predicate $\isnj$ for $\jcalc$.
+The strategy is defined as the closure under $\lrc$ of rule $\beta$ and of the particular case of rule $\pi$ where the redex has the form $\gap{\nl}{u}{x}{\nans}S$. \begin{defi} Predicate $\isnj$ is defined by the rules $\isnvarrule$, $\isnapprule$, $\isnabsrule$ in \autoref{d:isn}, together with the following two rules (which replace rule $\isnbetarule$)\footnote{Notice how a redex has the two possible forms $(\lx.t)S$ or $\gap{\nl}{u}{x}{\nans}S$, that can be written as $\nans S$, that is, the form $\ctx\dcnl{\lx.t} S$ of a left-right redex in $\djncalc$.
+Notice that left-right redexes are the same in $\djncalc$ and $\jcalc$.}:

-\end{definition} The corresponding normalization strategy is organized as usual: an initial phase obtains a weak-head normal form, whose components are then reduced by internal reduction.
-Is this new strategy any good?
-The last theorem of the paper answers positively: \begin{toappendix} \begin{theorem} Let $t\in\Jterms$. $t\in ISN$ iff $t\in\isn{\beta,\pi}$. \end{theorem} \end{toappendix}
+\end{defi} The corresponding normalization strategy is organized as usual: an initial phase obtains a left-right normal form, whose components are then reduced by internal reduction.
+Is this new strategy any good? \autoref{l:final} answers positively with the equivalence between $\isnj$ and $\isn{\jn}$.
+Before proving it, we need an intermediate lemma.